Washington Redskins Get Called Out For Participating In #BlackOutTuesday

 — Washington Redskins (@Redskins) June 2, 2020

-Twitter users immediately pointed out the hypocrisy of a brand that has refused to change their problematic name and mascot speaking out against racism.
+Twitter users immediately pointed out the supposed hypocrisy of a brand that has refused to change their problematic name and mascot speaking out against racism.
+Within two hours of the post being made, it had over 5,000 comments, most of which came from people who expressed such sentiments.

-One Twitter user wrote, “Teams with racial slurs for names should really sit out racism protests.”
+“Teams with racial slurs for names should really sit out racism protests,” one Twitter user wrote.

-Another chimed in, “Good thing your name isn’t a racial slur.
-That would certainly be embarrassing.”
+“Good thing your name isn’t a racial slur.
+That would certainly be embarrassing,” a third person chimed in.

-The Washington Redskins have been caught up in the controversy about their name for decades, according to The Washington Post.
+The Redskins have been caught up in the controversy about their name for decades, according to The Washington Post.
 In the late 1960s, activists began to protest the use of Native American imagery by sports teams.
-In 1972, a group of Native American activists asked the team to change their name, but the team responded by saying their name was not meant to be offensive.
+In 1972, a group of Native American activists asked the team to change their name, but it responded by saying it was not meant to be offensive.

-During the 1990s protesters demonstrated against the Redskins at the Super Bowl, the team was sued by Native American activists over the use of the name, and the federal Trademark Trial and Appeal Board determined the name was offensive and ordered the team to change it.
+During the 1990s, protesters demonstrated against the Redskins at the Super Bowl, the organization was sued by Native American activists over the use of the name, and the federal Trademark Trial and Appeal Board determined the name was offensive and ordered the team to update it.
 The Redskins appealed the decision.

-The controversy has continued into the 2000s and 2010s with increasing calls for the team to change its name and mascot.
-In 2013, the movement to change the name gained national attention when Native Americans held a forum about changing the name at the National Museum of the American Indian.
-The controversy really heated up again when the team’s owner — Dan Snyder — vowed he would never change the name.
+The controversy has continued into the 2000s and 2010s, with increasing calls for Washington’s NFL team to change its name and mascot.
+In 2013, the movement gained national attention when Native Americans held a forum about changing the name at the National Museum of the American Indian.
+The issue really heated up again when the team’s owner, Dan Snyder, vowed he would never change the name.

-Since then, the controversy has stayed in the national consciousness, popping up every now and then when people with a platform bring up the issue.
+Since then, the debate on the Redskins’ name has stayed in the national consciousness, popping up every now and then when people with a platform bring up the issue.

-Within two hours of the post being made, it had over 5,000 comments, most of which were criticizing the team for their hypocrisy.